umd-dslam/docs/src/setup-env.md

 is available on multiple platforms.
 For example, Desktop (Mac and Windows), Server (CentOS, Debian, Fedora and Ubuntu).

-After installation, you can issue the command to verify your download version:
+After installation, you can issue the command to verify its version:

 ```bash
 $ docker --version